• Follow Us

 Forests and nature-based tourism

 The mountain state is rich with a wide variety of flora and fauna.
 About 450 varieties of orchids, over 600 species of butterflies, and 500 species of birds along with red pandas, snow leopards and other animals can be seen in Sikkim.
 The largest collection can be seen at the Kanchenjunga National Park which covers an area of 850 square kilometres.
-As a result ornithology tourism is also gaining in prominence in Sikkim.
+As a result, ornithology tourism is also gaining prominence in Sikkim.

 The National Parks in Sikkim include Kyongnosia Alpine Sanctuary in the East district.
-You will pass through these forests on your visit to Tsongo lake or Nathula from Gangtok.
+You will pass through these forests on your visit to Tsongo Lake or Nathula from Gangtok.
 Maenam Wildlife Sanctuary in South Sikkim can be visited based in Ravangla.
 Short treks in the area are also organized.
-Shingba Rhododendron Sanctuary in North Sikkim is located near Yumthang valley and can be visited during the North Sikkim tour.
-Varsey Rhododendron Sanctuary in West can be accessed either from the Rinchenpong Kaluk area or from the Hilley area.
+Shingba Rhododendron Sanctuary in North Sikkim is located near Yumthang Valley and can be visited during the North Sikkim tour.
+Varsey Rhododendron Sanctuary in the West can be accessed either from the Rinchenpong Kaluk area or from the Hilley area.
 There are nice treks inside the Sanctuary where trekkers' huts are also available.

 History